 Scientific Camera Interface Summary

 Our scientific cameras have three externally triggered operating modes: streaming overlapped exposure, asynchronous triggered acquisition, and bulb exposure driven by an externally generated trigger pulse.
 The trigger modes operate independently of the readout (e.g., 20 or 40 MHz; binning) settings as well as gain and offset.
-Figures 12 through 14 show the timing diagrams for these trigger modes, assuming an active low external TTL trigger.
+Figures 1 through 3 show the timing diagrams for these trigger modes, assuming an active low external TTL trigger.
 Please note that the Zelux™ cameras do not have an FVAL Output; for diagrams specific to the Zelux cameras, click here.

 Click to Enlarge